czheluo/MLCV/_posts/2018-05-12-A-Efficient-Iterative-Screen-Regression-model-For-Genome-wide-Association-Study-in-Structured-Populations.md

 ## Manhattan plot

-Here is the matlab code for BMD GWAS Manhattan plot.
+Here was how I have coded for BMD GWAS Manhattan plot.

 ```{matlab}
 load manha.mat